fauzansayyed/Analytics-on-Real-estate-property/README.md

 # Analytics-on-Real-estate-property
-Prediction on price of property in real estate sector with respective different parameter.
+Prediction on price of property in real estate sector with respective parameter.

 # **Data Descriptions**